toolpath/syil/README.md

 ### Basic toolsetter Setup

-Before you do any toolsetting, you need to tell the control where the toolsetter is.
+Before performing any tool setting, you must define the tool setter's location in the control system.

-You should manually move your spindle to be located over the center of your toolsetter.
+ A. **If the tool setter's location is known**, copy its XY offset to the extended work offset specified in `PROBECONFIG @112`.

+ B. **If the tool setter's location is unknown, manually position the spindle over its center:**
-You can do this by eye, using the MPG to drive the gauge tool till it looks centered.
+   - Use the MPG to move the gauge tool until it appears centered by eye.
-If you want a more precise location, you can use a dial indicator or coaxial indicator and sweep it around until you are prefectly centered.
+   - For higher precision, use a dial indicator or coaxial indicator to sweep around until perfectly centered.

-Once you find your location, you will use the `TEACH IN` function in the offsets page to save that location as The XY origin of extended work offset set in `@111 PROBECONFIG`.
+ B. **Once the correct location is found, save it using the `TEACH IN` function** in the offsets page.
+   - Store this location as the XY origin of the extended work offset specified in `PROBECONFIG @112`.

+> [!TIP]
-The toolsetting location will be X0 Y0 in G54 P`@111`.
+>The toolsetting location will be X0 Y0 in G54 P`@112`.

 ---
-**Macro Syntax**
+## **Macro Syntax**

 Macros are called with G65 as opposed to M codes to speed up execution.
 G65 is followed by the macro name and whatever arguments need passed into the macro.
 The example below shows how to probe the side of a part along the X axis.
 The A argument is the work offset and the B argument is the probing distance.
 Each argument starts with a letter followed by a value.
 For example, a macro requiring three arguments will have A#, B# and C# after the macro name.
 Simply copy the macro examples into your MDI and adjust the arguments according to your needs.
 A table mapping the macro arguments to local variables is also provided below.

+> [!IMPORTANT]
-Extended G54 work offsets are supported with the use of a decimal point.
-For example, G54P5 can be entered into the A argument as G54.5.
+> Extended G54 work offsets are supported with the use of a decimal point.
+> For example, G54 P5 can be entered into the A argument as **A54.05** (_G54 P01-09 require a leading zero_).

 | G Code | "Macro Name" | Macro Argument | Macro Argument |
 | --- | --- | --- | --- |